 But I still needed a plan of action, a list, planner or Venn diagram-something! to help arrange my day.
 Hopefully, you’re all familiar with Simple Mom, and it’s sister site Simple Homeschooling.
 Good stuff all around.
-Tsh has designed a planner she’s dubbed, the Daily Docket.
+Tsh from Simple Mom designed a downloadable planner she dubbed, the Daily Docket.
 I read about her updated version, Daily Docket 2.0 and downloaded a copy in my quest for the Holy Grail of organization.
 Wow.
 It was so…..inspiring.
 There was a place to track health goals, write in an inspiration quote, menu ideas; and I could fill out a new one everyday!!!
 There’s really only a small amount of sarcasm here folks.
 If I didn’t already post a school schedule on the wall, keep a lesson plan book and update a Mac calendar and laminated kitchen calendar, I could adopt this- seriously maybe.

 Given out families current situation, I did not think for one iota that I could devote myself entirely to the Docket.
 But, just for fun, I thought I would print it out and try to crow bar my day onto the Docket’s blank canvas.
 Below is the result.
 (Disclaimer: No children were harmed during the use of this Docket.
 Your results may vary.)

 Do I really have such ugly handwriting?
 Seeing this is like hearing my own voice in a movie.
 Ugh.
 Anyway, I wanted to fill in the sections with my goals for the day, but I had this nagging feeling once I committed anything hopeful to the page, the chance of it materializing instantly became zilch.
 Plus, I’m pretty sure Teddy’s crying got louder the more words I wrote.